egienvalue/Embedded_Interview/Micro_Controller.md

   - Acknowledge the Interrupt (Clear the interrupt flag)
   - Resume execution

+#### ISR
+  - Can't return value (void type)
+  - Can't pass arguments
+  - keep ISRs as short as possible
+  - The called function is either re-entrant or that it isn't called by other parts of the code except the ISR
+  - Avoid functions that will block on some shared resource
+  -
 ### ARM ISA
 - General purpose register R0 - R12
 - Special purpose: